NYC DISABILITY INSURANCE FRAUD COULD REACH $400 MILLION

 More than half of the cases result from those who claim that the 9/11 attacks left them unfit to return to the workforce.
 According to prosecutors, “coaches” told them how to act when being examined by doctors as well as the process for applying for benefits.

 When making a claim for benefits, it is essential that the person doing so is being 100 percent truthful.
 Anybody who is being honest but has their claim denied can consult with an employment law attorney.
 With legal assistance, it is much easier to recover any money that is rightfully owed to the disabled person.
+Choose a New York City Insurance bad faith lawyer to represent you.

 Source: CBS News, “NYC disability insurance fraud may total $400 million” Jeff Glor, Jan.
 07, 2014